Controlling Recurrent Neural Networks by Conceptors

 \paragraph*{Aspects of biological plausibility.} ``Biological plausibility'' is a vague term inviting abuse.
 Theoretical neuroscientists develop mathematical or computational models of neural systems which range from fine-grained compartment models of single neurons to abstract flowchart models of cognitive processes.
 Assessing the methodological role of formal models in neuroscience is a complex and sometimes controversial issue \cite{Abbott08,Gerstneretal12}.
 When I speak of biological plausibility in connection with conceptor models, I do not claim to offer a blueprint that can be directly mapped to biological systems.
 All that I want to achieve in this section is to show that conceptor systems may be conceived which do \emph{not} have characteristics that are decidedly \emph{not} biologically feasible.
 In particular, (all) I wanted is a conceptor system variant which can be implemented without state memorizing or weight copying, and which only needs locally available information for its computational operations.
 In the remainder of this section I explain how these design goals may be satisfied by RFC conceptor architectures.

+My proposal for a biologically 'plausible' model will use input recreation weights $H$ (see Section \ref{subsubsecGenPrinAlg}) instead of input simulation weights $D$, which were used in most other demos reported above.

-I will discuss only the adaptation of conception weights and the learning of the input simulation weights $D$, leaving cueing mechanisms aside.
-The latter was implemented in the second examples above in an ad-hoc way just to set the stage and would require a separate treatment under the premises of biological plausibility.
+I will discuss only the adaptation of conception weights and the learning of the input recreation weights $H$, leaving the cueing mechanism aside.
+The latter was implemented in Example 2 in the previous subsection in an ad-hoc way just to set the stage and would require a separate treatment under the premises of biological plausibility.

 In my discussion I will continue to use the discrete-time update dynamics that was used throughout this report.
 Biological systems are not updated according to a globally clocked cycle, so this clearly departs from biology.
 Yet, even a synchronous-update discrete-time model can offer relevant insight.
 The critical issues that I want to illuminate -- namely, no state/weight copying and locality of computations -- are independent of choosing a discrete or continuous time setting.